Tanishq747Shivasharan/VIGIL/README.md

 # VIGIL
-### CryptoLab & Security Dashboard — A Browser-Based Cybersecurity Toolkit
+### A Minimalistic Network and Cyber-Security based Mobile Application

 ---